-So half term was part ‘chill out’ time and part ‘let’s start prepping for our move down South’.
-We won’t move until the summer and whilst I lived in London for 11 years before relocating back when Oliver was 1, it feels like quite a big move as we have two kids now.
+So half term was part ‘chill out’ time and part, ‘let’s start prepping for our move down South’.
+We won’t move until the summer and whilst I lived in London for 11 years before relocating back when Oliver was 1, it feels like quite a big move as we have two kids in tow, now.

 So 4 days were spent driving around Berkshire and Windsor, scoping where we might live, hanging out with friends and basically eating our own body weight in Pizza Express and Nandos on rotation: the kids’ faves.

 Let me tell you something you already know that I learnt on this trip.

 When you hang out with people you love without the day-to-day stresses of life, that endless juggle, just having fun, you become your most bad ass, amazing self.
 Like the most chilled out happy mama you could hope to be.
 I was walking on air the entire time, wondering why I can’t be always be Miss (freaking) Honey rather than Miss Trunchbull every day!

 Xander being the diva that he is if he’s not centre stage when we’re snapping!